 Flex Power Grid Laboratory

-> Whether the grid will operate reliably and stably under extreme circumstances (high penetration of certified DGs)
+- a grid will operate reliably and stably under severe circumstances, with high penetration of certified DGs

 - filters and conditioner’s will be able to compensate for grid inconsistencies to protect loads.